 Investing involves risk.
 The value of an investment can go down as well as up which means that you could get back less than you originally invested when you come to sell your investment.
 The value of your investment might not keep up with any rise in the cost of living.

 Premier Miton is unable to provide investment, tax or financial planning advice.
 We recommend that you discuss any investment decisions with a financial adviser.
-Please refer to the glossary at the end of the document.

 September – in brief